- 1. Why should you offer partial payments/deposits?

 - Has to work within the e-commerce platforms constraints.

-- Now enter the amount which customers will have to pay upfront per item and click ‘create listing’.
+Now enter the deposit amount or percentage, which customers will have to pay upfront per item and click ‘create listing’.
 The amount entered defaults to your store’s primary currency.

-- The PreProduct pre-order front-end will explain that a deposit is required, how much it is and then a incentive phrase afterwards.
+The PreProduct pre-order front-end will explain that a deposit is required, how much it is and then an incentive phrase afterwards.